 Ikea sells wooden furniture and other fixtures and fittings to the end-user.
 In 2015, this company bought a Romanian forest, as well as forestland in Alabama in 2018.
 Such acquisitions allow the company to develop a sustainable supply chain.
-So, Ikea controls the supply of main ingredients, production and distribution.
+So, Ikea controls the supply of main ingredients, production, and distribution.

 Netflix offers its streaming services directly to consumers.
-Initially, the platform was dependent on third parties for the content, such as movies, TV series and more.
+Initially, the platform was dependent on third parties for the content, such as movies, TV series, and more.
 Later, the company decided to enter the production business.
 So, the company now not just delivers content but makes them as well.

-Zara, a premium clothing and accessory brand, has its own retail stores.
+Zara, a premium clothing and accessory brand, have its own retail stores.
 Along with selling and distributing its products, the company sources most of its products in-house.
 This helps the company to lower its dependence on independent designers and manufacturers, as well as quickly adapt to new trends.

 Vertical Diversification is a key diversification strategy.
-Successful implementation of this strategy can result in several benefits, including more revenues, more profit, better control over the supply chain and market share.
+Successful implementation of this strategy can result in several benefits, including more revenues, more profit, and better control over the supply chain and market share.
 However, such a strategy may not always be successful.
 It is crucial for the management to consider costs and other factors before adopting this strategy.